Skip to content

 Every file in the host directory is written to the corresponding drive image.
 For persistent volumes with explicit size, use the 3-part format: --volume host:/guest/path:size.

-The same functionality is available programmatically for library consumers like mvmd:
+The same functionality is available programmatically for library consumers:

 use mvm_runtime::vm::microvm::{DriveFile, FlakeRunConfig};